What Are Some Similarities You Notice Between The Sit-ins

 • Level of Public Support: Sit-ins are more effective when they enjoy widespread public support.
 Without this support, the pressure on authorities may be less effective.

-• Government Response: Repressive government responses can suppress sit-ins, potentially leading to violence and the erosion of public support.
+• Government Response: Repressive government responses can suppress sit-ins, potentially leading to violence and the erosion of public support And that's really what it comes down to..

-• Organizational Capacity: Effective sit-ins require careful organization and planning to maximize their impact and minimize potential risks.
+• Organizational Capacity: Effective sit-ins require careful organization and planning to maximize their impact and minimize potential risks And that's really what it comes down to..

 • Sustainability: Sustaining a sit-in for an extended period can be difficult, demanding significant resources and commitment from participants.